Living Off-Campus

 In Elevators:

-• Don’t leave a party with someone you don’t know well.
+- Don’t leave social gatherings with someone you don’t know well.

 At Home: